 Whilst not far away, you can visit Grossmünster meaning Great Minster, an impressive Protestant church with beautiful cloisters dating from the 12th century AD.

 During your walk, you’ll no doubt come across a few decorative water fountains – Zurich has over 3000 of them!

-One of Zurich’s hidden gems is tucked away inside the Police Station.
+One of our favourite Zurich hidden gems is tucked away inside the Police Station.
 If you ask nicely, they may well let you have a peek at their lobby, also known as the “hall of tiny flowers”.
 It was created by Augusto Giacometti, a relation of renowned artist Alberto Giacometti in the early 1900s.